USA Today HQ evacuated after reports of man with weapon

-MCLEAN, Va. — There are conflicting reports of a man with a weapon at the Gannett Building -- home to USA Today -- in McLean, Virginia.
+MCLEAN, Va. — Police have ended the search for a reported armed ex-employee inside the Gannett Building -- home to USA Today -- in McLean, Virginia.
 The building, which also houses several other businesses, was evacuated Wednesday afternoon.

-Fairfax police said they got a 911 call from inside the building just before noon there was an ex-employee armed with a gun inside the building at 7950 Jones Branch Drive.
+Fairfax police said they got a 9-1-1 call just before noon from inside the building at 7950 Jones Branch Drive that there was an ex-employee armed with a gun there.

-"We were told it was an ex-employee of the building," Chief Edwin Roessler Jr. said during a news conference Wednesday.
-He said they did not know if the person was an ex-employee of Gannett or one of the other businesses inside the building.
+"We were told it was an ex-employee of the building," Chief Edwin Roessler said during a news conference Wednesday.
+He said they didn't know if the person was an ex-employee of Gannett or one of the other businesses inside the building.

-Roessler said they continue to check the building floor by floor as they continue to evacuate employees that had sheltered in place.
-He said they still have to treat the threat as credible until the building has been cleared.
+Roessler said they checked the building floor by floor as they continued to evacuate employees that had sheltered in place.
+He said they treated the threat as credible until the building was cleared.

 "I pray they are not in the building and that this will end safely," Roessler said.

-Roessler said police are looking for the person identified as the ex-employee as a person of interest, but didn't identify them.
+Roessler said police were looking for the person identified as the ex-employee as a person of interest, but didn't identify them because they "may have done nothing wrong."

-Police asked people to avoid the area if possible, and the incident is still under investigation.
+"We have determined that the person [of interest] is in another location in Fairfax county," Roessler said.
+"I have no evidence that person committed a crime."

 USA Today said that reports of a man with a weapon at its headquarters after the building was evacuated were mistaken.